 NOTE: This article is for educational purposes only and does not advocate self-diagnosis.
 Consultation with a licensed health professional, such as a naturopathic physician, is highly recommended prior to starting any natural treatment plan.

 This article has been updated.
-It was originally published online on March 1, 2002.
+It originally appeared as “The Finer Points of Acupuncture” and was published online on March 1, 2002.